aragon/nest/ISSUE_TEMPLATE.md

-# Call for projects: Eagles on the blockchain
+# Aragon Nest Proposal: Eagles on the blockchain

 ## Abstract